Welcome to South Heighton Bonfire Society

-At some point soon after this an odd (very odd) few of those present in the procession, who had survived to tell the tale, were having a drink (just the one of course…) in the pub when they thought that actually starting up an official bonfire society as a sub committee of the village hall would be fantastic.
+At some point soon after this an odd (very odd) few of those present in the procession, who had survived to tell the tale, were having a drink (just the one, of course…), in the pub when they thought that starting up an official bonfire society as a sub-committee of the village hall would be fantastic.
 These things always do seem like a good idea after a few!

 That year we staged our first march through the village, allowing anybody in the village to join in, dress up and carry a torch.
-We proceeded to the firesite where Nevill Bonfire Society gave us (and incidentally still do give us) a fantastic firework display.
+We proceeded to the fire site where Nevill Bonfire Society gave us (and continued to do so for many years after that) a fantastic firework display.
 It was a great success, the village loved it and the village hall committee, who provided the cash, made a small excess for the first time in ages.

-In 2004 the society started going to out meetings with other bonfire societies.
-The first was Uckfield (traditionally the first march of the season) in September; there were only four members but over the year more started going and a good time was had by all.
+In 2004 the society started going to outmeetings with other bonfire societies.
+The first was Uckfield in September – traditionally the first march of the season.
+There were only four members but, over the year, more started going and a good time was had by all.
 The climax of the year was when SHBS was invited to march in Lewes on 5th November as guests of Waterloo Bonfire Society.
 A new improved banner was made and about 30-40 members turned out and a fantastic night was had by all.

 Since starting the society has gone from strength to strength and we now have around 200 adult and 70 junior members.
 The procession has got more organised and now, for safety and insurance purposes, only members of SHBS and invited guests can join in and carry torches.
 We are constantly fundraising and planning the next year’s event.

 All volunteers, pressed men and women, and people who don’t understand the question are welcome.
 Seriously, we need your help if we are to build on the success of previous years.
 Staging a bonfire march is hard work – raising funds, torch making, marshalling our procession, setting up the fire site etc.